nbarbettini/BeautifulRestApi/README.md

 ### Keep controllers lean

-I like keeping controllers as lean as possible by only concerning them with:
+I like keeping controllers as lean as possible, by only concerning them with:

 * Validating model binding (or not, see below!)
 * Checking for null, returning early
 * Orchestrating requests to services
 * Returning nice results

 Notice the lack of business logic!
 Keeping controllers lean makes them easier to test and maintain.
-Lean controllers fit well into more complex patterns like CQRS or Mediator, too.
+Lean controllers fit nicely into more complex patterns like CQRS or Mediator as well.

 ### Validate model binding with an ActionFilter

-Most route methods need to make sure the input values are valid before proceeding.
+Most routes need to make sure the input values are valid before proceeding.
 This can be done in one line:

 ```csharp
 if (!ModelState.IsValid) return BadRequest(ModelState);
 ```

-Instead of having this line at the top of every route, we can factor it out to [an ActionFilter](src/Infrastructure/ValidateModelAttribute.cs) which can be applied as an attribute:
+Instead of having this line at the top of every route method, you can factor it out to [an ActionFilter](src/Infrastructure/ValidateModelAttribute.cs) which can be applied as an attribute:

 ```csharp
 [HttpGet(Name = nameof(GetCommentsAsync))]